wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 ...
 ```

-The second kind of groups URLs are links that loaded via inner templates
+The second kind of groups URLs are links that loaded via inner templates.
+Those links have no clues in current host page and they comes from JSON data and will be appended into current host page via Hanjst.

+In order to address this kind of issues, Hanjst suggests to generate

 ### Plain Contents
 ---